 Too many regulators, including CTIA the US wireless association, and operators, neglect to make the number of 3G/4G subscriptions publically available.
 Where unavailable the table below uses data/estimates from analysts, mostly Informa WCIS.
-Please note that freely available analyst data may not be completely up-to-date, for example, Informa/KPCB says there are 57 million 3G subscriptions in China, where the latest data from the operators show this number is now 202 million and growing rapidly.

 The Chinese operators are in an arms race to accrue 3G subscribers (China Mobile, China Unicom and China Telecom proudly display monthly subscriber and 3G subscriber numbers in Chinese and English on their websites, for all to see, impressing advertisers, shareholders, customers and press), in a similar fashion to what happened in Japan over the last decade, helping Japan become the world’s most dynamic mobile market.
 Hopefully other operators in other countries will join the 3G – or 4G – arms race soon.
 As this will benefit subscribers, marketers and the mobile ecosystem as a whole.

 Active: 699; total: 906.6